whatswrongwithyourmitochondria/rectal-cancer-synthetic-dataset/README.md

-# Synthetic Rectal MRI Dataset
+# Synthetic dataset of structured and corresponding free text primary-staging rectal cancer MRI reports

 This repository generates a fully synthetic dataset of structured rectal MRI staging reports and corresponding free-text radiology narratives.
 It is